San Antonio, TX, Schools for Auto Mechanics

 There are two school options in the San Antonio area for students interested in studying auto mechanics, both less than 15 minutes from downtown.
 This article provides details about programs at these schools.
 Prospective students can compare the schools in a table that lists information about important aspects such as costs and graduation rates.

-- St. Philips College offers several automotive technology programs, including manufacturer-specific training at the certificate and associate's degree level.
+- St. Philips College offers several automotive technology programs, including manufacturer-specific training at the certificate and associate's degree levels.
 This school is about three miles from downtown San Antonio.

 - South Texas Vocational Technical Institute is a private school located just five miles from the downtown San Antonio area.
 It offers an automotive service technician diploma program.